Skip to content

 • Advising and Academic Support

-The CVM will employ professional staff in the Office of Academic Affairs and Office of Clinical Programs to support students with all their needs including academic advising, educational support and career planning.
+The Harvey S. Peeler Jr. College of Veterinary Medicine will employ professional staff in the Office of Academic Affairs and Office of Clinical Programs to support students with all their needs including academic advising, educational support and career planning.
 In conjunction with the faculty advisors, these coordinators will help students track progress toward their degree, select elective courses and navigate Clemson and veterinary student life.

-Upon entry, first-year students will be paired with a faculty mentor, based on background and area of interest.
-Students and mentors will be provided opportunities to connect both formally and informally throughout their first year and after.
-Faculty mentors will guide students throughout their DVM program on courses, career goals and life in general.
+Upon entry, first-year students will be paired with a faculty advisor.
+Students and advisors will be provided opportunities to connect both formally and informally throughout their first year and after.
+Faculty advisors will guide students throughout their DVM program on courses, career goals and life in general.
 Each faculty will be paired with multiple students each year and will maintain those relationships over the four years of the DVM program.

 • Libraries

-The CVM’s library will serve as the primary hub for its physical, digital and programmatic learning resources available to students.
+The Harvey S. Peeler Jr. College of Veterinary Medicine’s library will serve as the primary hub for its physical, digital and programmatic learning resources available to students.
 Under the direction of the Director of Teaching and Learning, the library will include print and digital circulation, programming for information literacy, and space and programming for tutoring, workshops and group and individual study.

 • Clerkships